 |Project Title||Project Description|

-As part of ongoing work to improve the library induction process we are looking for a student to work with us to create a series of short Talking Heads film clips in which current first year students discuss their library experience and the tips and tricks they have developed to improve their knowledge and use of Library Services.
+Library Services are looking for a student to work with us to create a series of short Talking Heads film clips in which current first year students discuss their library experience and the tips and tricks they have developed to improve their knowledge and use of Library Services.
 The post-holder will develop professional experience recruiting and directing a group of student volunteers, project management skills working independently to set deadlines and a predetermined project specification and will have the opportunity to see their work be developed to improve the user experience for future students.

 We’re happy to support student projects and Independent Studies when we can, but they must be discussed and agreed with Hive staff in advance.
 Before you decide to start a project or research study, please read our guidance.